Robust Trust: Introduction

 The version of our model in which the agent does not have private information is related to the delegation literature in that the agent effectively chooses which decisions to delegate to an informed adviser.
 Within that literature, the closest paper is \cite{frankel2014aligned} who adopts a worst-case approach with respect to the adviser's preferences, assumed to lie in a known set.
+More recently, \cite*{AlonsoGanHu2025RobustDelegation} show optimality of convex delegation sets under max-min preferences when the principal only knows the agent's preferred action in every state, but not the exact shape of the agent's quasi-concave utility function.
 Our setting differs both in primitives and in methods: we require robustness to the adviser's behavior in case of misalignment and the resulting optimization problem has a different structure.

-Regarding the AI alignment problem, a few approaches have recently been proposed in the microeconomic theory literature. \cite{ChenGhersengorinPetersen2024ImperfectRecallAIDelegation} develop a model of screening for alignment in an environment in which the decision maker can simulate the task and impose imperfect recall on AI, obscuring whether the task is real or part of a test.
-Closer to our approach, \cite{FudenbergLiang2025FriendOrFoe} assume that the AI system is aligned with some known probability and that it performs adversarially in case of misalignment.
-Unlike us, \cite{FudenbergLiang2025FriendOrFoe} assume that the decision maker can impose the true unconditional distribution of optimal actions but faces non-Bayesian uncertainty about the \textit{correlation} of the optimal action with a set of co-variates she controls.

-Correspondingly, their focus is different: they ask which co-variates should be revealed to AI.
-In our framework, the decision maker knows the distribution of AI's signals (uncertainty is only about AI's \textit{behavior} in case of misalignment) but has no way of verifying the truthfulness of the report; we focus on how the decision-maker should combine AI's report with her private information (which would never be optimally disclosed to AI in our framework).
+Regarding the AI alignment problem, a few approaches have recently been proposed in the microeconomic theory literature. \cite*{ChenGhersengorinPetersen2024ImperfectRecallAIDelegation} develop a model of screening for alignment in an environment in which the decision-maker can simulate the task and impose imperfect recall on AI, obscuring whether the task is real or part of a test.\footnote{See also \cite{LevySzentes2025} for a related model of AI under imperfect recall.} Closer to our approach, \cite{FudenbergLiang2025FriendOrFoe} assume that the AI system is aligned with some known probability and that it performs adversarially in case of misalignment.
+Unlike us, \cite{FudenbergLiang2025FriendOrFoe} assume that the decision-maker can impose the true unconditional distribution of optimal actions but faces non-Bayesian uncertainty about the \textit{correlation} of the optimal action with a set of covariates she controls.
+Correspondingly, their main research question is which covariates should be revealed to AI.
+In our framework, the decision-maker knows the distribution of AI's signals---uncertainty is only about AI's behavior in case of misalignment---and thus she would never optimally disclose her private information to AI.
+Overall, these papers focus on different (and complementary) aspects of the misalignment problem: \cite{ChenGhersengorinPetersen2024ImperfectRecallAIDelegation} ask how to test AI's alignment; \cite{FudenbergLiang2025FriendOrFoe} ask how to provide information to a misaligned AI; and we ask how the decision-maker should combine advice from a misaligned AI with her private information.